next-crs4/penelope/README.md

 #### Other commands

-Bring down the Penope app
+Bring down the Penelope app
 ```bash
 $ make stop
 ```